hlo-wrld/Detecting-AI-generated-text/README.md

 # Detecting AI-Generated Text

-This repository focuses on two distinct approaches for the detection of AI-generated text:
+This repository focuses on two distinct approaches for the detection of AI-generated text.
+The used dataset are https://www.kaggle.com/competitions/llm-detect-ai-generated-text/data and https://www.kaggle.com/datasets/thedrcat/daigt-v2-train-dataset

 ## Approaches